Spatiotemporal dynamics in a twisted, circular waveguide array: Numerical results

 \section{Numerical results}

 For all simulations, unless otherwise indicated, we will take $N=6$ fibers and $\omega=1$.
+The choice of $N=6$ fibers is for efficiency of computation, and to parallel what was done in \cite{castro2016,parker2021}.
+Results for larger $N$ will be shown to illustrate the suppression effect in the opposite core when the twist parameter $\phi$ is $\pi/N$ (\cref{fig:suppN}).
 First, we construct pulse solutions to \cref{eq:standingwave} by using parameter continuation from the anti-continuum (AC) limit ($k=0$).
 To do this, we take $C_n = u_n + i v_n$ in \cref{eq:standingwave}, and separate real and imaginary parts to obtain

 Letting $u = (u_1, \dots, u_N)^T$ and $v = (v_1, \dots, v_N)^T$, we can write \cref{eq:standingwavesep} in matrix form as

 where